 It turns out that brushing teeth too hard can be an issue.
 You may think the harder you scrub, the cleaner they’ll be.
 But you may just be damaging your enamel and pushing your gums away from your teeth.
 This is a lesson I learned the hard way.

 The right way to brush your teeth

 - The stroke.
 Forget circular strokes or side-to-side strokes.
-Turn the brush up at a forty-five degree angle and place it against your gums, so the outer edge of the brush is against your gums.
+Turn the brush up at a forty-five degree angle and place it so the outer edge of the brush is against your gums.
 Stroke downward over the tooth, slowly.
 You’re just using the edge of the brush, but because the bristles are moving to vigorously, you will get your teeth very clean, all the way up to the gum line, without putting any damaging pressure on the gums.
 You can also gently slide the brush horizontally over tooth surfaces.